GusMuche/homebridge-zipabox-platform/README.md

 - [x] Adapt to non local access > use of "remote" in IP parameter
 - [ ] Add a fake switch accessory to force refresh
 - [ ] Add a fake switch to reboot the box
-- [ ] Add a fake switch to logout the user
+- [x] Add a fake switch to logout the user > 0.8.80
 - [ ] Bind with a graph viewer (like fakegato)
 - [ ] Implementation of Outlet In Use Status > if needed